Block pages

 For details on the detection modes, see Detection Settings.

-It is possible to customize block pages.
-For details, see Custom Messages.
+It is possible to customize some of the messages that appear in detection block pages.
+For details, see Custom messages.

 See also: